 Based on your income and expenses, what you aim to save should be attainable.
 After all, if you're assiduously saving up some money every month, but feel like you’re hardly making any progress towards your goal, you may give up saving altogether.

-First, come up with a reasonable number and then, whittle away at it when you start planning the trip.
+First, come up with a reasonable number and then, start spending it when you are ready to start the trip planning process.
 Once you are clear about your goals, divide the amount that you aim to collect by the number of months you have to save until your next vacation, then add a line item to your budget for the decided amount.

 It can be hard to find any money left over to add to your trip fund at the end of the month, once the bills start rolling in.
 Set up automated transfers to your savings account every time you get paid to keep the money out of reach.